10 Best ABM Platforms of 2026

 How much do ABM platforms cost?

-Entry-level tools range from free tiers to $2,500+ monthly, while enterprise platforms like ZoomInfo, 6sense, and Demandbase require custom quotes based on database access, account volume, and channel requirements.
+Entry-level tools vary widely in cost and capability.
+ZoomInfo is free to start with consumption credits based on usage.
+Mutiny offers a free tier starting at $50/seat/month on paid plans.
+Other enterprise platforms like 6sense and Demandbase typically require custom quotes based on database access, account volume, and channel requirements.

 What's the difference between ABM platforms and marketing automation?